vsemp/ECE601HW2/README.md

 The second one is a simple chat requiring authentication with your Google account.
 I built it just following this guide: https://codelabs.developers.google.com/codelabs/firebase-android/#0 Unfortunately, it doesn't always allow you log in from different computers.
+It seems to be a general problem with the SHA1 of your signing keystore.